LukaszKwiatkowski94/LukaszKwiatkowski94/README.md

 ## Hey 👋 I'm Lukas!

 <p align="justify">
 I love to take on new challenges.
 I am a master of computer science engineer.
-I have gone from teaching programming to where I am now.
-Now I am starting the path of a freelance developer and I want to learn web development technology.
-In my career, I created games in Unity and taught children programming at school.
+I am working as a Junior Back End Developer.
 From an early age, I was interested in computer science.
 Programming is my passion.
 I love creating applications that are user-friendly.
 </p>

 ## Languages and Tools